Brumdail/ErenshorQoL/ErenshorQoL/Thunderstore/README.md

 - `/allgrps` - List group data.

 ### Changelog:
+- 2025-04-19 - AutoSendPet and AutoAttack will no longer activate on rocks or invulnerable NPCs.
+- 2025-04-18 - Added /forge command, added SendPetOnAggro, AttackOnAggro, and fixed some bugs.
+AutoSendPet and AutoAttack will only activate on hostile targets.
 - 2025-04-17 - Improved performance.
 Removed unused config option.
 - 2025-03-18 - Ensures Autoloot does not trigger if the player is dead.
 Removed extraneous debug logging. /autoloot config now includes a minimum value threshold.
 - 2024-09-20 - Performance rewrite of /autoloot.
 Fixed compatibility with other mods.
 Added AutoPriceYourItem.